aronolof/capcomesque-platformer/README.md

 The music is composed in FamiTracker.
 The sprites have been drawn with http://www.piskelapp.com/.

-The game can be run in-browser at https://www.greenfoot.org/scenarios/14719.
+The game can be run in-browser at https://www.greenfoot.org/scenarios/14719 (or alternatively, by running the file capcomesque-platformer.jar).

 (c) Aron Strandberg